jdesboeufs/connect-mongo/Readme.md

 	resave: false, //don't save session if unmodified
 	store: new mongoStore({
 		url: 'mongodb://localhost/test-app',
-		touchAfter: 24 * 3600000 // time period in ms
+		touchAfter: 24 * 3600 // time period in seconds
 	})
 }));
 ```

-by doing this, setting `touchAfter: 24 * 3600000` you are saying to the session be updated only one time in a period of 24 hours, does not matter how many request's are made (with the exception of those that change something on the session data)
+by doing this, setting `touchAfter: 24 * 3600` you are saying to the session be updated only one time in a period of 24 hours, does not matter how many request's are made (with the exception of those that change something on the session data)

 ## More options